alisaifee/coredis/docs/source/handbook/sentinel.rst

 The primary and replica instances are normal :class:`~coredis.Redis` instances with their connection pool bound to the Sentinel instance via :class:`~coredis.pool.SentinelConnectionPool`.

+A :meth:`~coredis.Redis.himport` session on that primary holds one connection.
+It does not survive failover.
+After :exc:`~coredis.exceptions.ConnectionError` or a new primary, open a new session with ``primary.himport(...)``.

 Failure Handling
 ^^^^^^^^^^^^^^^^
 When a Sentinel backed client attempts to establish a connection, it first